 Welcome to the SOKOL laboratory

-We study how Wnt signaling pathways regulate cell fate determination and cell polarity in embryonic development.
-Our past experiments revealed an essential role for the Wnt pathway in vertebrate axis determination and uncovered its equally important function in morphogenetic movements during gastrulation and neurulation.
-More recently, we have been investigating cross-talk of apical-basal and planar cell polarity (PCP) proteins in vertebrate ectoderm, using Xenopus and mammalian progenitor models.
-We are now developing new technologies based on proximity biotinylation and live imaging to understand the signaling mechanisms underlying apical constriction and neural tube closure in vertebrate embryos.
-These studies aim to define how Wnt and PCP signaling pathways contribute to actomyosin dynamics in epithelial cells, and how PCP protein complexes segregate to opposite cell borders.
-Other projects explore roles of centrosomes and cilia in neural crest and skin differentiation.
+We study how various signaling pathways together with physical forces regulate cell fate determination and cell polarity in embryonic development.
+Our past experiments revealed an essential role for the Wnt pathway in vertebrate axis determination and uncovered its equally important function in morphogenetic movements during gastrulation and neurulation (Sokol et al., 1991; Sokol, 1996).
+More recently, we have been investigating cross-talk of apical-basal and planar cell polarity (PCP) proteins in vertebrate ectoderm, using Xenopus and mammalian progenitor models (Dollar et al., 2005; Lake and Sokol, 2009; Chuykin et al., 2018, Chuykin et al., 2021).
+We are now developing new technologies based on proximity biotinylation and live imaging to understand the interplay of mechanotransduction and biochemical signaling underlying apical constriction and neural tube closure in vertebrate embryos.
+These studies aim to define how Wnt and PCP signaling pathways contribute to actomyosin dynamics in epithelial cells and tissue morphogenesis.
+Other projects explore roles of centrosomes and cilia in neural crest and skin differentiation and investigate cross-talk between Wnt, FGF and less studied embryonic signaling pathways (Itoh et al., 2021; Reis and Sokol, 2021).

 - What mechanisms regulate asymmetric division and fate in stem cells?